schemaspy:schemaspy

 <databaseType> String - The type of database being analysed — defaults to ora.

 <excludeColumnNamesRegex> String - Exclude matching columns from relationship analysis to simplify the generated graphs.
 This is a regular expression that's used to determine which columns to exclude.
 It must match table name, followed by a dot, followed by column name.
-For example: -x "(book.isbn)|(borrower.address)" Note that each column name regular expression must be surround by ()'s and separated from other column names by a |.
+For example: -x "(book.isbn)|(borrower.address)" Note that each column name regular expression must be surrounded by ()'s and separated from other column names by a |.

 <highQuality> Boolean - Generate higher-quality diagrams.
 Various installations of Graphviz (depending on OS and/or version) will default to generating either higher or lower quality images.
 That is, some might not have the "lower quality" libraries and others might not have the "higher quality" libraries.